 For anyone who’s tried to decipher the myriad Keurig models, you’ll be happy to know there are far fewer Nespresso models.

-In fact, by my count there are 17 different Nespresso machines across the OriginalLine and VertuoLine universes.
+By my count, there are 21 different Nespresso machines across the OriginalLine and VertuoLine universes.

 What are the difference between them all?